Gun Control Research

 Concealed carry: Most states allow people to carry a concealed handgun as long as they have obtained the proper permit.
 Some states allow people to open carry, meaning that they can have the gun visible on their person.

-Licensing and registration: Only a handful of states require you to license or register a handgun.
+Licensing and registration: Only a handful of states require handgun owners to license or register them.
 Some states even have laws on the books that prevent local governments from passing licensing and registration laws.
 This is generally true for rifles as well.

 Gun show and private seller loopholes: Federal law requires background checks for those purchasing guns from licensed dealers, but this leaves a loophole allowing private sellers to conduct a transaction without conducting a background check.
-Some states (12 of them, mostly along the East Coast) have additional laws that extend the background check requirement to private sellers or impose some other regulation on private sellers and/or gun shows.
+12 states, mostly along the East Coast, have additional laws that extend the background check requirement to private sellers or impose some other regulation on private sellers and/or gun shows.
+22 states and the District of Columbia have laws that extend the background check requirement to include some or all private sellers, including sales at gun shows.

 What is the history of legislative efforts to regulate gun ownership?

-National Firearms Act (NFA) (1934): Part of President Franklin Delano Roosevelt’s (FDR) “New Deal for Crime“ was meant to curtail “gangland crimes of that era.”
+National Firearms Act (NFA) (1934): Part of President Franklin Delano Roosevelt’s “New Deal for Crime,” meant to curtail gangland crimes of that era.
 The NFA imposed a tax on the manufacturing, selling, and transporting of firearms listed in the law, among them short-barrel shotguns and rifles, machine guns, firearm mufflers, and silencers.
 The law was only minimally effective in combating organized crime, but some scholars have cited it as a possible reason why automatic weapons, into the present day, are harder to obtain than handguns and rifles.
 FDR pushed through the NFA with minimal opposition.
 It was not until the 1960s that a Republican majority on the Supreme Court challenged the law.

-Firearm Owners Protection Act (1986): The law mainly enacted protections for gun owners, prohibited a national registry of dealer records, limited ATF inspections to once per year (unless there were multiple infractions), softened what is defined as “engaging in the business” of selling firearms, and allowed licensed dealers to sell firearms at “gun shows” in their state.
+Firearm Owners Protection Act (1986): The law enacted protections for gun owners, prohibited a national registry of dealer records, limited ATF inspections to once per year (unless there were multiple infractions), softened what is defined as “engaging in the business” of selling firearms, and allowed licensed dealers to sell firearms at “gun shows” in their state.
 It also loosened regulations on the sale and transfer of ammunition.
-This law created a loophole that has been criticized by Democratic politicians for years.
-It is often cited as one of the reasons for the recent string of mass shootings.
+This law created the gun show loophole that has been criticized by Democratic politicians for years.
+It is often cited as one of the reasons for the recent rise in mass shootings.

-Brady Handgun Violence Protection Act (1993): The law, which amends the GCA, requires that background checks be completed before a gun is purchased from a licensed dealer, manufacturer, or importer.
+Brady Handgun Violence Protection Act (1993): The law, which amended the Gun Control Act, required that background checks be completed before a gun is purchased from a licensed dealer, manufacturer, or importer.
 It also established the National Instant Criminal Background Check System (NICS), which is maintained by the FBI and still used today.
 This bill received bipartisan support.

-Violent Crime Control and Law Enforcement Act (1994): Tucked into the sweeping and controversial Violent Crime Control and Law Enforcement Act (signed by President Clinton in 1994) was the subsection titled Public Safety and Recreational Firearms Use Protection Act.
+Violent Crime Control and Law Enforcement Act (1994): Tucked into this sweeping and controversial act (signed by President Clinton) was a subsection titled the Public Safety and Recreational Firearms Use Protection Act.
 The provisions of the bill outlawed the ability to “manufacture, transfer, or possess a semiautomatic assault weapon,” unless it was “lawfully possessed under Federal law on the date of the enactment of this subsection.”
 Nineteen military-style or “copycat” assault weapons—including AR-15s, TEC-9s, MAC-10s, etc.—could not be manufactured or sold.
 It also banned “certain high-capacity ammunition magazines of more than ten rounds.”
 The assault rifle ban expired in 2004.
 Attempts by both the Clinton administration and Democratic members of Congress to extend the provision were met with strong opposition by Republicans and the NRA.

 Tiahrt Amendment (2003): Passed by a Republican Congress and signed by President George W. Bush, this law negated several earlier gun control laws.
 It prohibited the ATF from publicly releasing data showing where criminals purchased their firearms and stipulated that only law enforcement officers or prosecutors could access such information.
 The law effectively shielded retailers from lawsuits, academic study, and public scrutiny.

-Protection of Lawful Commerce in Arms Act (2005): Prevented gun manufacturers from being named in federal or state civil suits by those who were victims of crimes involving guns made by that company.
+Protection of Lawful Commerce in Arms Act (2005): Prevented gun manufacturers from being named in federal or state civil suits by victims of crimes involving guns they made.

 What is the National Rifle Association (NRA) and what is their record of congressional support?